jsDrome/jsdrome.com/posts/personal/life/things-to-do-first-in-britain.md

-# Things I did when I first landed in Britain
+# Things to do post moving to the UK

 ![great-britain](/img/great-britain.jpg "great-britain")